Frankie Collins: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Michigan 2021 Basketball Commitments".
+Rivals.
+Retrieved September 11, 2020.; "2021 Michigan Wolverines Recruiting Class".
+ESPN.
+Retrieved September 11, 2020.; "2021 Team Ranking".
+Rivals.
+Retrieved September 11, 2020.;

 College career

 Michigan

 In his freshman year, Collins came off the bench averaging 11 minutes per game.
 He averaged 2.8 points, 1.4 assists per game on 11 minutes.
 His first career start came in the Round 64 against Colorado State of the 2022 NCAA Tournament.
 He scored 14 points on 6–7 shooting.
 In the offseason, Collins announced that he's entering the transfer portal.

 Arizona State

 On May 4, 2022, Collins announced that he was transferring to Arizona State.
 In his sophomore year, Collins was the starting point guard.
 He averaged 9.9 points, 4.3 rebounds and 4.3 assists on 28.2 minutes.
 At the end of 2022–23 season, Collins announced that he declared for the 2023 NBA Draft.
 He eventually returned to the team a few weeks later.
 In his junior year, Collins set the school record for most steals in a season with 84 steals; beating Fat Lever's record of 76.
-He also tied the school record for most steals in a game with 8 steals in a game against UMass Lowell.
+His 2.6 steals per game lead the Pac-12 Conference and was 6th in the NCAA Division I. He also tied the school record for most steals in a game with 8 steals in a game against UMass Lowell.
 Collins ended his junior year making the Pac-12 All-Defensive team and earning a Pac-12 All-Conference Honorable Mention.
 After the season ended, Collins announced that he's entering the transfer portal.